-The Auditors in their report of Consolidated Financial Statements have given a qualified opinion vide para 1, 2 and 3 of their report.
+The Auditors in their report of Consolidated Financial Statements have given a qualified opinion vide para 1 and 2 of their report.
 In this connection it is stated that, Vidarbha Industries Power Limited (VIPL) has submitted debt resolution plans on various occasions to its lenders and same is being pursued with the lenders.
 VIPL is confident of an early resolution including proposed waiver of outstanding interest to its lenders.
-In view of this, interest has not been provided and same shall be considered basis the outcome of debt resolution with its lenders.
+In view of this, interest has not been provided and same shall be considered on the basis of outcome of debt resolution with its lenders.
 VIPL is hopeful of resolution of material uncertain events including the securitization of its regulatory receivables which would provide the necessary liquidity to make the debt service current and support sustainable plant operations going forward.
 VIPL is also hopeful of resolving NCLT application filed by one of the lender as VIPL is in discussion with its lenders for a resolution outside the Corporate Insolvency Resolution Process.
-Further, Sasan Power Limited and Dhursar Solar Power Private Limited have been legally advised that the clarification issued and observation inter-alia made, regarding method of estimating depreciation adopted for preparing standalone financial statements of the subsidiaries and for preparing consolidated financial statements by Ind AS Transition Facilitation Group of Ind AS Implementation Committee of the Institute of Chartered Accountants of India, will not be applicable to it, as the Company has been following different methods of depreciation in subsidiaries and in Consolidated Financial Statements since inception and as required by Ind AS 101 read with Ind AS 16 has continued the methods of providing depreciation even under Ind AS regime.
-The Parent Company accordingly continued to provide depreciation in its Consolidated Financial Statements by straight line method, which is different as compared to the written down value method considered appropriate by two of its subsidiaries.